Humberlito Borges: Santos

-Having not played for Gremio played the finals of the Libertadores (Santos left the champion), but remained well in the matches for the national championship, with the absolute owner Santos 9 shirt.
+Having not played for Grêmio played the finals of the Libertadores (Santos left the champion), but remained well in the matches for the national championship, with the absolute owner Santos 9 shirt.
 He was now Brasileirão top scorer with 23 goals in 29 games reaching the mark of Serginho Chulapa, which lasted 28 years (since 1983).
 He came to be compared with the Cameroonian striker Samuel Eto'o.

 Cruzeiro

 On his debut for Cruzeiro, Borges scored against his previous club, Santos in a competitive game in the Brasil Série A.

-Internatıonal Career
+Internatıonal career

-As reward for his great form at Santos in 2011 as top scorer in the Campeonato Brasileiro Série A, Borges was called up on September 22, 2011 for the second game against Argentina in the Superclásico, South American's greatest football grudge match.
+As reward for his great form at Santos in 2011 as top scorer in the Campeonato Brasileiro Série A, Borges was called up on 22 September 2011 for the second game against Argentina in the Superclásico, South American's greatest football grudge match.